jerryhgladinet/docs/admin/source/chapter03.rst

 **Size limit for folder download (MB, 0-no limit)**

-    This is to prevent user downloading a very big folder and use up all the Cluster Server resources.
+    This is to prevent user downloading a very big folder and using up all the Cluster Server resources.

 4.9.2 Languages